labbces/SCPT/contaminationRemoval/README.md

 ### Outputs

-* R1 and R2 filtered.fastq files:

-These files contains only sequences that have a taxonomic level within the taxonomic level entered by the user (e.g Viridiplantae)
+* `R1 and R2 filtered.fastq files`: Contains only sequences that have a taxonomic level within the taxonomic level entered by the user (e.g Viridiplantae)

-* R1 and R2 unclassified.fastq files:

-Kaiju's unclassified sequences and sequences classified outside the taxonomic level entered by the user are included in these files (e.g every taxonomic level outside Viridiplantae)
+* `R1 and R2 unclassified.fastq files`: Kaiju's unclassified sequences and sequences classified outside the taxonomic level entered by the user (e.g every taxonomic level outside Viridiplantae)

 ### Benchmarking
 Different versions of this script have different structures and the runtime benchmarking is described below: